 The best way to collect influent and effluent samples is through sampling ports placed immediately adjacent to the filter housing (Figure 4.1).
 This placement minimizes the impact on bacteria attached to the walls of the pipes and allows the sampled waters to be easily inspected for bubbles.
 The presence of bubbles will cause errors in the dissolved oxygen measurements.
 Bubbles in the influent line are generally caused by leaky fittings on the suction side of the pump which must be fixed or they will cause problems both with your dissolved oxygen measurements and your filter's performance.
 Bubbles in the effluent sample indicate that the discharge line is not flowing full or siphoning action is causing air to be drawn in through the shaft seals.
-Both of these effluent pipe problems can be avoided by placing a valve on the discharge line downstream of the effluent sampling port.
-This valve is then closed just enough to cause the discharge pipe to run full, but not enough to cause a significant backpressure.
+Both of these effluent pipe problems can be avoided by placing a valve on the discharge pipe to run full, but not enough to cause a significant backpressure.
 This valve setting should only be adjusted once for each flowrate.
 Adjusting the valve at the time of sampling will cause a bed disruption that may lead to misleading results.
 The best procedure for collecting samples is to place the tubing running from the sampling port down into the sample bottle and allow the flowing water to flush the bottle several times.